What We Believe

-Marriage is an institution established by God whereby a man and a woman enter into a lifelong relationship through a marriage ceremony which is recognized by the church.
+Marriage is an institution established by God in which a man and a woman enter into a lifelong relationship through a marriage ceremony which is recognized by the church.
 Marriage creates a “one-flesh” relationship which goes beyond a physical union.
 Marriage establishes an emotional and spiritual union which enables both husband and wife to attend to the spiritual, physical, and emotional needs of the other.
 It provides the Biblical context for the procreation of children.
 Marriage is to be an exclusive bond between a man and a woman that is maintained in purity and fidelity.
 It is intended by God to be a permanent relationship and a witness to the world of the relationship between Christ and His Church

 Genesis 2:18-25; Ephesians 5:21-33; Hebrews 13:4